Sometime ago, I had this question over at LinkedIn - "Would you

 "If corporate health falters, the priority should be to mobilize

-potential, to restore or maintain trust and civic
+human potential, to restore or maintain trust and civic

-increase professionalism and good
+behaviour and to increase professionalism and good

 citizenship." - Arie De Geus